Julchu/Pricey/README.md

 yarn dev

 # Launching the Firebase/Firestore emulator
+# You can open the emulator at localhost:4000/firestore
 firebase --project <projectId> emulators:start --only firestore

 # TODO: Installing Firebase functions
 cd functions